Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Conclusion

 \section{Conclusion}

-In this paper we have addressed the exploration/exploitation trade-off in reinforcement learning by developing policy gradient methods that optimize exploitation per unit exploration via a new RL objective: the occupancy information ratio, or OIR.
-En route, we have elaborated a rich theory underlying these methods, including: a concave programming reformulation of the OIR optimization problem with links to the powerful linear programming theory for MDPs; policy gradient theorems for the OIR setting, including entropy gradient theorems of independent interest; both asymptotic and non-asymptotic convergence theory with global optimality guarantees.
-We have furthermore presented empirical results that both validate the theory and indicate promising empirical performance when compared with state-of-the-art methods on sparse-reward problems.
-Interesting directions for future work include extension of our theoretical results to more general classes of ratio optimization problems, exploration of max-entropy policy gradient methods leveraging our entropy gradient theorems, development of variants of the Information-Directed Actor-Critic algorithm for continuous spaces using suitable density estimation techniques, and thorough empirical evaluation of deep RL variants of IDAC on a broad class of benchmark problems.
+In this paper we have developed policy gradient methods for a new RL objective, the OIR.
+En route, we have elaborated a rich theory underlying these methods, including: a concave programming reformulation of the OIR optimization problem with links to the powerful linear programming theory for MDPs; policy gradient theorems for the OIR setting; and both asymptotic and non-asymptotic convergence theory with global optimality guarantees \newstuff{under appropriate assumptions}. \newstuff{We have furthermore presented empirical results that indicate promising performance compared with state-of-the-art methods on sparse-reward problems.} Interesting directions for future work include extensions to more general classes of ratio optimization problems, development of variants of the IDAC algorithm for continuous spaces using suitable density estimation techniques, \newstuff{exploration of whether the OIR enables faster-than-linear non-asymptotic rate analyses,} and thorough empirical evaluation of deep RL variants of IDAC on a range of benchmark problems.